Lapratomo24/travelgramers/README.md

 ## Structure and Features

 TravelGramers consists of multiple pages, albeit the structure is quite simple to navigate.
+It is also fully responsive across all screen sizes.
 Every page is described in detail below which includes the available features.

 ### Homepage